cmstead/js-codeformer/README.md

 The best place to find me is on Twitter: [@cm_stead](https://twitter.com/cm_stead) You can also find me on the web: [ChrisStead.net](http://chrisstead.net/)

-## What's Next ##

-JS CodeFormer is currently in a "baking in" period where behaviors are being tested and any bugs/shortcomings can be identified and resolved.
-As it looks like bug discovery has slowed, this will shift to V1.0.0 and the next most valuable piece of work will be identified and introduced.

 ## Known/Expected Issues ##

 Rename:

 - Renaming variables do not propagate to template HTML in Vue and Svelte
-- Renaming MAY not propagate into JSX nodes within reactjavascript and reacttypescript (not tested)